fireinrain/github-trending/README.md

 ## Html

+* 【2024-05-10】[logankilpatrick / gemini\-api\-quickstart](https://github.com/logankilpatrick/gemini-api-quickstart) - Get up and running in under 5 minutes with the Google AI Gemini API (in Python)
+* 【2024-05-10】[tinyworldmap / tiny-world-map](https://github.com/tinyworldmap/tiny-world-map) - tinyworldmap is a tiny world map for offline-first and low-bandwidth web apps
+* 【2024-05-10】[Snowflake-Labs / sfquickstarts](https://github.com/Snowflake-Labs/sfquickstarts) - Follow along with our tutorials to get you up and running with the Snowflake Data Cloud.
 * 【2024-05-09】[Flomp / wanderer](https://github.com/Flomp/wanderer) - wanderer is a self\-hosted trail database  Save your adventures!
 * 【2024-05-09】[drduh / YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) - Guide to using YubiKey for GnuPG and SSH
 * 【2024-05-08】[drduh / YubiKey\-Guide](https://github.com/drduh/YubiKey-Guide) - Guide to using YubiKey for GnuPG and SSH